Applications

 Dimensional accuracy and contours remain sharp

 As the layers are only 2-3my thick and are applied electrically, they reproduce the contour exactly (without leveling).
 This means that sharp edges are retained.
 If a circumferential 2my layer thickness affects the gap dimensions too much in your case, please let us know.
-This allows us to make our coating process even thinner
+This will allow us to adjust our coating process to an even thinner layer

 Powder presses